UK Shared Prosperity Fund (UKSPF) in Sunderland

 - People and Skills

-Investment plans will need to align with the overall fund objectives which are to:
+The investment plan aligns with the overall fund objectives which are to:

 - Boost productivity, pay, jobs and living standards, especially in those places where they are lagging